Cloud-project-Ruthwik/webapp/README.md

 # webapp

-networks and cloud computing assignment
+networks and cloud computing assignments

-Made using Node.js, Express.js
+Made using Node.js, Express.js, Packer

 To run, you need to install Node.js on your machine refer to this: https://nodejs.org/en/download/

 for installation Move to the cloned repository and run "npm install" to install all packages mentioned in the dependencies section of package.json

 To run the server, use "node ./server.js" that runs the server.js file after cloning through preferably Visual Studio Code

 Server listens on port 3000 by default

 Use postman for testing API endpoints

-APIs are built as per specifications here: https://app.swaggerhub.com/apis-docs/csye6225-webapp/cloud-native-webapp/spring2023-a1
+APIs are built as per specifications here:  https://app.swaggerhub.com/apis-docs/csye6225-webapp/cloud-native-webapp/spring2023-a2

-In order to make pull or merge requests the test cases in the workflow should pass
+In order to make pull or merge requests the test cases in the workflow should pass.

+The entire application is deployed on an EC2 instance using Packer Run the above code to create an AMI which can be used to create the necessary EC2 instances.